Stay Ahead of the Game: How to Recognize a Tree in Need of Removal

 FAQs

-How do I know if a tree is dead?
+How do I know whether a tree is dead?

-What are the symptoms of a diseased tree?
+What are the warning signs of a tree that is diseased?

 Is it safe to remove the tree by yourself?